 Marc Moncusí has conducted in renowned auditoriums such as the National Center of Performing Arts (Beijing), Qintai Concert Hall (Wuhan, China), Teatro Cláudio Santoro (Brasilia), Bellas Artes Palace (México City), Nezahualcóyotl Hall (México City), Great Theater of Havana, Cairo Opera House, Herzliya Performing Arts Center (Tel-Aviv), Sendesaal Bremen, Silesian Philharmonic Concert Hall (Katowice, Poland), Katherine M. Elfers Hall (Lakeville, USA), etc.

-Since the 2005-06 season he has been Artistic Director of the Reus Concerts Association in Spain and since 2018 he is guest professor of the National Conservatory of Music of México.
+Since the 2005-06 season he has been Artistic Director of the Reus Concerts Association and since 2018 he is guest professor of the National Conservatory of Music of México.

 Marc Moncusí began his musical studies at the age of 6 under the guidance of his mother.
 He studied conducting at the Royal Conservatory of Music of Madrid and holds a Master degree from the Carnegie Mellon University with a research thesis about Roberto Gerhard ́s Symphony N. 4 “New York”.
 Later he pursued advanced conducting studies with Jesús López Cobos at the Cincinnati Symphony Orchestra (2000-2001) and at the Staatsoper Berlin invited by Daniel Barenboim (2001-2004).

 Modification of this biography without written permission is not allowed

 Ask an actualized CV for the concerts hand programs.